jig/charuco-calibration/README.md

 Grab a bunch of images at high resolution on the Raspberry Pi Camera covering all the field of view.

-This command will result in about 60 images.
+This command will result in about 60 images:

 ```bash
 rpicam-still --timeout 120000 --timelapse 2000 -o image%04d.jpg